intel-lab-lkp/linux/Documentation/core-api/symbol-namespaces.rst

 	#undef  DEFAULT_SYMBOL_NAMESPACE
 	#define DEFAULT_SYMBOL_NAMESPACE "USB_COMMON"

-within the corresponding compilation unit before any EXPORT_SYMBOL macro is used.
+within the corresponding compilation unit before the #include for
+<linux/export.h>.

 3. How to use Symbols exported in Namespaces
 ============================================